Fake Sunscreen Is More Common Than You Think. Here's How To Spot It

 How do you spot fake sunscreen?

 The best practise is to stick to sellers you know and trust.
-Whether through brand websites, large-scale operations like Sephora, CVS and Ulta or smaller independent cosmetic retailers, an extra layer of protection is guaranteed.
+Whether through brand websites, large-scale operations like Boots, Sephora, Superdrug, Space NK, Cult Beauty and Lookfantastic, or smaller independent cosmetic retailers, an extra layer of protection is guaranteed.
 Purchasing from a third-party vendor can run the risk of a seller easily hiding behind anonymous accounts and stolen photographs.
 As Falcon shared, the point of these transactions is not to fool you into thinking the product you bought is authentic, it’s to collect your money and prove elusive when you have a negative review and refund request.

 “